winterdharma/DharmaPearls/01_agama/dirgha/DA_8.md

 27\.
 “Those practitioners of asceticism kill, steal, engage in sex, speak duplicitously, harshly, falsely, and frivolously.
 They are greedy, jealous, have wrong views, and they are deluded.
 This is a defilement.
 {:#p27}

 28\.
-“Those practitioners of asceticism are lazy, forgetful, and don’t train in meditative concentration.
+“Those practitioners of asceticism are lazy, forgetful, and don’t train in the samādhi of dhyāna.
 They lack wisdom like animals.
 This is a defilement.
 {:#p28}

 29\.
 “Those practitioners of asceticism are conceited, proud, and arrogant.
 This is a defilement.